-The incidence is 1/150,000 live births.
+The estimated prevalence is 1/150,000 live births.

 Most of these tumors are sporadic and isolated.
 Rare familial cases of IM have been described and 2 genes have been identified as disease causing: PDGFRB and NOTCH3 which encode PDGFRB and NOTCH3 respectively.
 PDGFRB is a tyrosine kinase receptor for platelet derived growth factors which are mitogens for cells of mesenchymal origin.
-PDGFRBexpression is up regulated by NOTCH3.
+PDGFRB expression is up regulated by NOTCH3.
 This suggests that genetic defects in the 2 genes are involved in the same mechanism.

-Differential diagnosis includes hemangioma, lymphangioma, neurofibroma, infantile fibrosarcoma, Langerhans histiocytosis, inflammatory myofibroblastic tumor, desmoid tumors (see these terms), and dermoid or epidermoid tumors.
+Differential diagnosis includes hemangioma, lymphangioma, neurofibroma, infantile fibrosarcoma, Langerhans cell histiocytosis, inflammatory myofibroblastic tumor, desmoid tumors (see these terms), and dermoid or epidermoid tumors.

 Prenatal diagnosis is achieved by ultrasound examination.